HesharaA/AccountBalanceViewerFrontEnd/README.md

 ## Build for production

 Run `npm run build`.
-The build artifacts will be stored in the `dist/` directory.
+Runs all the unit tests and builds the project where the artifacts will be stored in the `dist/` directory.

 ## Runnings tests